In a recent study, we used climate forecasts to predict the risk of a dengue epidemic

 Climate has an important effect on mosquito-transmitted viral diseases, such as Zika, dengue, and chikungunya.
 In epidemic-prone areas such as Ecuador, temperature and rainfall drive both mosquito and virus transmission dynamics.

-, we used climate forecasts to recent study predict the risk of a dengue epidemic in the coastal city of Machala in 2016, following one of the strongest El Niño events on record.
+In a recent study, we used climate forecasts to predict the risk of a dengue epidemic in the coastal city of Machala in 2016, following one of the strongest El Niño events on record.

 El Niño influences climate patterns around the globe, causing floods, droughts and increased risk of disease epidemics